-Audit Committee (the Committee) The Committee consists of the following directors:
+Audit Committee (the Committee)

+The Committee consists of the following directors:
-Mr Vincent Rigano (Committee Chair) (Non-Executive Director)

-Mr Edward Byrt (Non-Executive Chairman)
+Mr Vincent Rigano (Committee Chair) (Non-Executive Director) Mr Edward Byrt (Non-Executive Director), Mr David Attias (Non-Executive Director), Mr. Al Jawhari (Executive Chairman)

-Mr Andrew Ford (Non-Executive Director)

-Ramy Azer (Managing Director)

-Mr Vincent Rigano and Mrs Andrew Ford are independent members; the chair of the Committee is not the chair of the Board; however, the independent members do not comprise the majority of the Committee, therefore the Group does not comply with recommendation 4.1(a)(1) of the Corporate Governance Principles and Recommendations.
-As all four Directors are also members of the audit committee, and given the size of the Company, the Board deems the composition of the Committee appropriate at this time.
+Mr Vincent Rigano is an independent member as discussed above in Principle 2 and the Chair of the Committee.
+The chair of the Committee is not the chair of the Board; the independent members comprise the majority of the Committee.